trustedsec/SysmonCommunityGuide/install-and-configuration.md

 * Execute tasks that would blend in with normal logged actions

 Existing tools for parsing rules out of the registry break often as Sysmon is updated, since the way the information is structured in the binary blob is not documented.
 However, an attacker can export and import into the test system and use Sysmon to read the configuration.

+It is also important to monitor any process that access the Sysmon service process to prevent suspension of the process or modification of it in memory.

 Configuration Deployment
 ------------------------